Try Percona Backup for MongoDB

 In addition to MySQL, we also use MongoDB as a data store for several of our products.

-When considering MongoDB backup operations (as well as deployment management and monitoring), Atlas / Cloud Manager is the first candidate that comes to mind, and we use it because it has many benefits in terms of automating server deployment management.
-However, the cost of using backups can be quite high and become a burden, so in such cases we do not use the backup function and instead take backups using a different method (disk snapshots).
+When considering MongoDB backup operations (as well as deployment management and monitoring), Atlas/Cloud Manager is the first option that comes to mind.
+We use it because it offers many benefits in terms of automating server deployment management.
+However, the cost of using backups can be quite high and can be a burden, so in such cases we do not use the backup function and instead take backups using a different method (disk snapshots).

-So I would like to investigate and try out how useful Percona Backup for MongoDB is.
+So I would like to investigate and try out Percona Backup for MongoDB to see how useful it is.

 About Percona Backup for MongoDB (PBM)